The 10 Year Challenge

 8. Build more raised beds.

-10. Replaced rotten cedar roof with standing seam metal roof (lifetime) – best solution for mounting solar collectors as well as for water harvesting.
+10. Replaced rotten cedar roof with standing seam metal roof (lifetime) – best solution for mounting PV panels as well as for water harvesting.

 11. Set up new seedling grow shelf using LCD grow lights.